The 10 rules of a Zen programmer

 10. There is nothing special.

+A flower is beauty.
+But it’s just a beauty flower - nothing more.
+There is nothing special around it.
+You are a human who can program.
+Maybe you are good.
+There is nothing special around you.
+You are of the same kind as I am or all the others on this planet.
 You need to go in the loo and you need to eat.
 Of course you need to sleep.
 After (hopefully) a long time you will die and everything you have created will be lost.
 Even pyramids get lost, after a long time.
 Do you know the names of the people who build up a pyramid?
 And if you do, is it important that you know?
 It’s not.
 Pyramids are there, or not.
 Nothing special.

 Same goes to your software.
 The bank is earning money with your software.
 After you leave, nobody remembers you.
 There is nothing wrong around it.
 It is the flow of time.
 Nothing you should be worried about it.
 If you are living after the first 9 rules, you’ll see that this last project was a good and funny project.
 Now it’s simply time to go on and concentrate on something else.

-If your comapany closes because of financial problems, no problem.
+If your company closes because of financial problems, no problem.
 Life will go on.
 There is no real need for an xbox, a car or something else.
 Most people on this planet live in deepest poorness.
 They don’t care about an xbox, because they would be glad to get some food or even water.

 So… why exactly are you special?
 Because you had the luck to be born in the western territory?
 Because you can code?
 No, there is nothing special about it.
 You can let go you ego and live freely.
 Enjoy the colors and the smell of flowers around.
 Don’t be too sad when the winter comes and don’t be too happy when spring comes back.
 It is just a flow.
 Keep it in mind when somebody denies your application.
 Because the company is not so special that you need to be worried about the job.